nemethmik/t11mobiwa-deprecated/README.md

 ## Pixabay Finder V2 with New TypeScript Startup Project
 A new branch is created: pixabayfinder2 for the new tasks of the sprint.
 First, I'll recreate and reinitialize the project with **npx create-react-app t11mobiwa --typesxript**, and move the source codes over to this project.
 Thereafter I'll perform the rearchitecting modifications that I have already planned and designed.

+I've spent more than an hour on combining a clean new project created with npx create-react-app t11mobiwa --typesxript, but it seemed a more work than I had expected; so, I decided to create a totally new project for this demo: https://github.com/nemethmik/t11pixabayfinder.git